boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 that I gave to you as a permanent possession.
 I will make you serve your enemies in a land that you know nothing about.
 For you have made my anger burn like a fire that will never be put out.”

+### Individuals Are Challenged to Put Their Trust in the Lord

 [5] The Lord says,
 “I will put a curse on people
 who trust in mere human beings,